This post was published in Doors & Hardware

 Fire Door Assemblies

 When attaching signs to fire door assemblies, there are several requirements to keep in mind.
 These are found in Chapter 4 of NFPA 80 – Standard for Fire Doors and Other Opening Protectives.
 Unless the published listings for the fire door manufacturer allow something beyond what is mandated by NFPA 80 – or the listings impose stricter limitations, signage on fire door assemblies must comply with the requirements described here.
+According to the 2019 edition of the standard and prior editions:

 - The total area of all signs attached to a fire door assembly must not exceed 5 percent of the area of the face of the fire door to which they are attached.